Soubhik999/Windows-Persist-Backdoor/README.md

 * Warning:
 Using this tool is to violating the user rights so i am not responsible of your good and bad usage of the Backdoor

-* Creator:
+* Creator:Soubhik Biswas
-Soubhik Biswas
+* Email  :2soubhikbiswas@gmail.com
-Email:2soubhikbiswas@gmail.com
+* GitHub :Soubhik999